19cshort/CSC4350Assignment-8/README.md

 2-byte checksum

 these are all sent before the message and the checksum is calculated by XORing all of the header fields and the first two bytes of the data being sent.
+A resend function was implemented for resending the previous packet if its time out is reached.

 The client will first split the message up into parts no longer than 8 bytes. these chunks of the message will then be sent in the correct order using sequence number 0 or 1 and will alternate between the two.
 The Server will recieve the header along with the message and will then